Lower Hatea River Crossing

 Customer: Whangarei District Council

-Architecturally designed bridges like the Lower Hatea River Crossing are rare and achieve the clean, sharp lines that were a key feature of Knight Architects’ design required precision in construction.
+Architectural bridges like the Lower Hatea River Crossing are rare, and realising the clean, sharp lines of Knight Architects’ design required exceptional precision.
+Meeting the additional challenge of keeping the navigational channel open during construction added to the complexity.

 Awards